Detection of Glottal Closure Instants from Raw Speech using Convolutional Neural Networks: Conclusion

 \section{Conclusion}

 In this paper, a data-driven method for GCI detection from raw-speech using a multi-task supervised learning approach is proposed.
-A dilated CNN is employed for learning representations along with a weighted-histogram based method for inference and clustering.
-Several experiments were conducted to compare the performance with state-of-the-art algorithms on datasets comprising multiple speakers to demonstrate the efficacy of the proposed approach.
+A CNN is employed for learning a shared representation for two tasks simultaneously followed by a distribution estimation method for inference and clustering.
+Several experiments were conducted to compare the performance with state-of-the-art algorithms on data-sets comprising multiple speakers to demonstrate the efficacy of the proposed approach.
 Given the representation and generalization abilities of the proposed approach, we believe that a similar methodology could be adopted for detecting multiple landmarks occurring in speech and general time-series data, which could provide directions for future work.